xuchen66/sphinx-emdocs/source/adding-scale-bar.rst

 Script Download
 ---------------

-Download the script from: https://github.com/ouchc/sphinx-emdocs/blob/ouchc/labeling_script_new_v4.sh
+Download the script from: https://github.com/ouchc/sphinx-emdocs/blob/ouchc/scripts/labeling_script_new_v4.zip

+Extract the sh-script to the directory with your stack files.

 Editing the Script
 ------------------